Make money for scrap metal that you just have lying around.

 Tops Tips For Getting Money For Scrap Metal

 Finding a scrap yard near you is only the first step.
 To ensure you get the most cash from your local scrapyard, you need to know exactly how to make money from scrap metal.
-Follow these expert tips:
+Follow these expert tips by other scrappers & recyclers:

 1. Do Your Research On How Much Money For Scrap Metal You Can Expect

 The best way to not get ripped off is to understand how much money for scrap metal you can get.
-Before visiting the metal scrapyard near you, look up how much each piece of scrap metal is worth in cash.
+Before visiting the metal scrapyard near you, look up how much each piece of scrap metal is worth in cash – especially when it comes to scrap steel.

 3. Separate Your Scrap Metal Before Going To The Recycling Yard